Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Results

-\paragraph{User Engagement: Grok Replies vs. Conversation Root.} Most of the Conversation Root posts in our sample attracted substantial attention, receiving a median of \newdatainfo{39,304} views and a range from 0 to \newdatainfo{1.52 billion} views, as well as a high number of likes (\newdatainfo{$median = 805,\ mean=12,928$}).
-By comparison with Conversation Root posts, Grok Reply posts received lower engagement across all metrics (views, likes, replies, retweets), including fewer views (at 48 hours: \newdatainfo{$median = 20,\ mean=147$}) and fewer likes (at 48 hours: $median = 0,\ \newdatainfo{mean=0.78}$).
-Moreover, \newdatainfo{56.9\%} of Grok Reply posts received 0 replies; \newdatainfo{75.2\%} 0 likes; and \newdatainfo{95.2\%} 0 retweets.
+\paragraph{User Engagement: Grok Replies vs. Conversation Roots.} Most of the Conversation Root posts in our sample attracted substantial attention, receiving a median of \newdatainfo{39,304} views and a range from 0 to \newdatainfo{1.52 billion} views, as well as a high number of likes (median~=~805, mean~=~12,928).
+Compared with Conversation Root posts, Grok Reply posts received lower engagement across all metrics (views, likes, replies, retweets), including fewer views (at 48 hours: median~=~20, mean~=~147) and fewer likes (at 48 hours: median~=~0, mean~=~0.78).
+Moreover, 56.9\% of Grok Reply posts received 0 replies; 75.2\% 0 likes; and \newdatainfo{95.2\%} 0~retweets.
 To make the difference clear, we plot the cumulative distribution of log counts of engagement for both Conversation Root posts and Grok Reply posts in Figure~\ref{fig:ecdf_engagement}.
 We also compared the distributions of these engagement metrics using two-sample Kolmogorov-Smirnov tests and found significant differences between Grok replies and root posts across all engagement metrics (all $p$-values $< 0.001$, see Appendix Table~\ref{tab:engagement_comparison}).
 These differences in engagement are partially explained by network position and posting time.
-Grok calls are ($i$) posted by users with significantly fewer followers than those who posted the root posts ($t$-test on logged counts, $t(37,864) = -41.05$, $p < 0.001$); (2) posted slightly more often during less active times of the day in the U.S. ($\chi^2 (23) =309.69$, p$< 0.001$); and (3) posted a median of 7.8 hours after the root posts, when most of the attention on the post thread has likely passed.
-Overall, our results suggest X users are much less likely to observe and interact with the Grok posts replying to a conversation than with root posts that appear in their X feed, and that Grok engagement is limited even in absolute terms, with half of posts viewed 20 or fewer times.
+Grok calls are 1) posted by users with significantly fewer followers than those who posted the root posts ($t$-test on logged counts, $t(37,864) = -41.05$, $p < 0.001$); 2) posted slightly more often during less active times of the day in the U.S. ($\chi^2 (23) =309.69$, p$< 0.001$); and 3) posted a median of 7.8 hours after the root posts, when most of the attention on the post thread has likely passed.

+Overall, our results suggest that X users are much less likely to observe and interact with the Grok posts that reply within a conversation than with root posts that appear in their X feed, and that Grok engagement is limited even in absolute terms, with half of the posts being viewed 20 or fewer times.